A Great Wall: Reception

 The film was met with critical acclaim.
-The film has a score of 80% with a certified "Fresh" rating on Rotten Tomatoes based on 5 reviews.
+The film has a score of 60% from Rotten Tomatoes based on ten reviews.

-Acclaimed film critic Roger Ebert from the Chicago-Sun Times awarded the film with 3 out of 4 stars and wrote of the film saying "A Great Wall is a human comedy about a Chinese-American family that goes to visit relatives in Peking, and within that simple premise are so many inspirations that the movie is interesting even when it's just looking at things." and went on to say "The chief pleasure of "A Great Wall" is its observation of the different attitudes toward the daily process of living in China and the United States."
+Roger Ebert from the Chicago-Sun Times awarded the film three out of four, and wrote, "A Great Wall is a human comedy about a Chinese-American family that goes to visit relatives in Peking, and within that simple premise are so many inspirations that the movie is interesting even when it's just looking at things", and went on to say "The chief pleasure of A Great Wall is its observation of the different attitudes toward the daily process of living in China and the United States."